 Strategic Techniques to Address Claims of Failure to Hire, Equal Pay, Class vs. Individual Claims

-This CLE webinar will provide employment counsel with practical techniques to draft EEOC position statements.
-The experienced panel will outline strategies for responding to various types of EEOC charges while minimizing full-scale investigations and lawsuits.
+This CLE course will provide employment counsel with practical techniques to draft EEOC position statements.
+The experienced panel will outline strategies for responding to various EEOC charges while minimizing full-scale investigations and lawsuits.

 - Internal investigation